ma261065/ePaper/README.md

 Take note of the MAC addresss, as you will need it later.

 ## Alternative to opening the device
-The section above showed a clean way to get into the device to flash the firmware, but this can be quite tricky to do.
+The section above showed a non-destructive way to get into the device to flash the firmware, but this can be quite tricky to do.

 An alternative is to use a soldering iron to melt holes through the back of the case in line with the flashing pins.
 This [video](https://www.youtube.com/watch?v=WRfZJ4xyYwc) shows the process, and if you want to hang this device from your fridge, you will be gluing a flat magnet to the back anyway, which will cover the holes.

 ## Send test data to the device
-The OpenEPaperLink is designed to work with an [access point](https://openepaperlink.org/aps), but you can also send data to the display using Bluetooth Low Energy (BLE).
+The OpenEPaperLink firmware is designed to work with an [access point](https://openepaperlink.org/aps), but you can also send data to the display using Bluetooth Low Energy (BLE).

 If you want to quickly see what the display looks like with your own images, I found the **BLE Connectiom** section of https://atc1441.github.io/ATC_BLE_OEPL_Image_Upload.html to be the easiest.